douglas86/ci-pp5-property-react/README.md

 #### [Automatic testing using cypress](#table-of-content)

-##### Brief Description of Automated testing
+##### Description

+- Cypress is a testing framework for React and other UI libraries
+- It is used as a fully automated system
+- Testing how each component can interact with each other
-- To run cypress, make sure that react is still running
+- In order to work with cypress, make sure that React is still running
-- This testing framework gives me a user interface to test
-- It runs automatically on file save
-- Open up a new terminal and run the command $ npm run cypress
+- Open up a new terminal
-- I have created a script for cypress
+- There is a script that I have created for cypress in package.json
+- run the command $ npm run cypress
-- This will then open up a browser with cypress running
+- This will then open up a new browser window inorder to run cypress
+- select the one that says e2e

 ##### Authentication testing